Health Care Reform

 1. Insurance companies will be prohibited from canceling coverage except in cases of fraud.

-3. Plans must allow coverage for dependents up to age 26.
+3. Plans now allow coverage for dependents up to age 26.
 Here’s what we know so far about the current rules:

 • Dependent does not have to be a student and can even be married.